srsolutionsag/PegasusHelper/README.md

 ### ILIAS host address

 #### Description
-If the host address of ILIAS is configured with http but request to ILIAS are redirected to https, the plugin migration of the PegasusHelper will fail.
+If the host address of ILIAS is configured with http but requests to ILIAS are redirected to https, the plugin migration of the PegasusHelper will fail.

 The PegasusHelper configures the REST plugin while updating to ensure that all routes are as expected by the Pegasus mobile application.
-In order to configure the REST plugin the PegasusHelper adds all routes to the REST plugin with local http POST request.
+In order to configure the REST plugin the PegasusHelper adds all routes to the REST plugin with local http POST requests.

-The redirect will transform the POST request to GET request which are not understood by the REST plugin which leads to the migration error of the PegasusHelper.
+The redirect will transform the POST request to a GET request which is not understood by the REST plugin which leads to the migration error of the PegasusHelper.

 #### Solution